Orthic Consolidated – Reference

 Only for prefixes, or quazi prefixes (Teaching 1)

--SHIP .p
+-SHIP .p or p

-T may generally be slurred in-the terminations ty (20) and th, thus duy = duty, wih = with, ohr = other.
+T may generally be slurred in the terminations ty (20) and th, thus duy = duty, wih = with, ohr = other.
 (Supplement, Notes on Reporting)

 T may be slurred (omitted) in such words as duty, bounty, etc. (Teaching 1)